b97jre/RNAseqcourse/source/intro.rst

 =============================
 For the tutorials we have set up we have two different datasets.
 The first set are RNAsequenses from a A431 cell line.
-The second set are sRNA sequences from *Drosophila Melanogaster* The third is a pacbio long RNA reads from a HeLa cell line.
+The second set are sRNA sequences from *Drosophila Melanogaster*.
+The third is a pacbio long RNA reads from a HeLa cell line.
 The fourth is peptide data from a A431 cell line.
 We also have peptide data mapped to the genome sequence that can support the presence of exons in the sequence.